Family Dentistry Bensalem, PA

 Who is a good candidate for dental sealants?

-A good candidate for dental sealants is usually someone at higher risk of tooth decay, especially in their molars and premolars.
+Dental sealants are a good option for people who are more likely to get cavities, especially on their back teeth.
 Children and teenagers fit that bill because they’re often more prone to cavities.
-If your child’s permanent molars come between ages 6 and 12, your dentist may suggest sealants.
+If your child’s permanent molars come in between the ages of 6 and 12, your dentist may suggest sealants.
 Adults with teeth that lack fillings or no signs of decay can also benefit from sealants.

 How painful is wisdom tooth extraction?